 From wildflowers to cattails to dune grasses, plants provide more than pleasing backgrounds and picturesque panoramas.
 For example, in Great Lakes coastal habitats, native shoreline plants help hold surface sands in place and provide food and shelter for wildlife.
 Many coastal plants are well adjusted to hard living, managing to survive the threat of invasive species, harsh beach climates, and fluctuating water levels.

-Check out the Guide to Great Lakes Coastal Plants in the Michigan Sea Grant bookstore.
 Find plant species profiles on the Michigan Natural Features Inventory website or the University of Michigan Herbarium database.
 See the Michigan State University Plant Selection tool to find native Michigan plants for your yard or rain garden.

 More than 160 species of freshwater fish live in the waters of the Great Lakes.
 Ancient native fish, such as lake sturgeon and longnose gar, have unique attributes that have allowed the species to survive for millions of years.
 Great Lakes residents and visitors may be more familiar with fish in the sunfish and bass family, cold-water species in the salmon and trout family, or some of the 62 species that make up the minnow family.